-My name is Nicholas Martin, and I am an insect hater.
+My name is Nicholas Martin, and I am an insect lover and hater.
 My favorite fairytale is A Brave Little Tailor.
 But these little villains claim their domination over the world (at least in numbers), so killing seven at one blow is way too slow.
 Flies, flies everywhere!

 Luckily, we have thousands of fly traps around, variable in construction, price, and efficiency.
 Maybe you have seen some of them in action or watched commercials.
 But are they always relevant?
 I decided to give it some time and explore the world of fly traps.